bassrehab/bassrehab.github.io/_posts/2023-10-28-quantum-data-platform.md

 - Utilizes quantum algorithms to perform queries on stored quantum data, ideally improving the speed and efficiency of data retrieval processes.
 - Algorithms:
   - Quantum Pattern Matching: Adaptations of classical algorithms to take advantage of quantum superposition and entanglement.
-  - Libraries: Development tools such as Microsoft’s Quantum Development Kit include language extensions (Q#) for expressing quantum queries.
+  - Libraries: Development tools such as Microsoft's Quantum Development Kit include language extensions (Q#) for expressing quantum queries.

 **Quantum Data Security**